-Review • The Launch is conducted approximately 24 months in advance of the experimental campaign.
+• The Launch Review is conducted approximately 24 months in advance of the experimental campaign.
 The selected group, assisted by the MOE, presents the experiment proposal in front of CEA-DAM experts.
 The primary purpose of this review is to ensure the proposed experiment meets the LMJ-PETAL requirements and to identify additional studies.
 CEA-DAM will analyze the proposal in terms of confidentiality rules, security rules and feasibility.
 At this point CEA-DAM could ask the research group to amend their proposal if it does not match the rules or if a feasibility issue is identified.

 Following the Launch Review, a detailed report will be provided approximately 18 months in advance of the experimental campaign.
-This report, written by the MOE and the PI, will complete the full proposal with feasibility studies, simulation results (including X-ray and particles emissions), detailed target description, etc.
+This report, written by the MOE and the PI, will complete the proposal with feasibility studies,

-- A Follow-up Review occurs approximately 6 months later.
+- simulation results (including X-ray and particles emissions), detailed target description, etc. - A Follow-up Review occurs approximately 6 months later.
 The selected group exposes the advances of the experimental preparations and results of identified extra studies.
 This review is based on the abovementioned detailed report.
 Depending on the progresses made, other Follow-up Reviews may be scheduled. - The Design Review is conducted approximately 12 months in advance of the experimental campaign.
 In addition to the previous specified data (laser and diagnostic configurations, target description, shots logic ...), this review provides all information required by the facility: consideration of target debris, nuclear safety analysis, diagnostics predictions, etc. This Review also updates the agenda of deliveries (e.g. targets). - The Readiness Review occurs approximately 1 month prior to the date of the experiment.
-It is the final check to ensure that all preparations for execution of the experiment are complete.
+It is the final check to ensure that all preparations for execution of the experiment are complete. - Approximately 6 months after the end of he campaign when the first scientific outputs are available an Evaluation Review is expected either under the form of a formal review or of short report.
+This review must address briefly the following subjects: - Feed back on the execution of the campaign, - Assessment of obtained results with respect to goals, - Main results obtained. - Scientific output : presentations at conferences, papers planed or in progress.

-III.7- Responsibilities during Shot Cycle
+III.6- Responsibilities during Shot Cycle